 Blue Basin Waterfall

-The Blue Basin River has always been significant to Diego Martin.
-In 1797, it provided water to the nineteen sugar mills and nine rum distillers in the Valley.
-The purpose of the historic Diego Martin Water Wheel was to crush the sugar cane and its water supply came from the river.
+The River has always been significant to the Diego Martin Valley.
+In 1797, it supplied water to the 19 sugar mills and 9 rum distillers.
+It provided water to the historic Water Wheel used for the purpose of crushing the sugar cane.
 At that time, the population of Diego Martin was 141 whites, 289 free coloured and 734 slaves.
 One Hundred years later in 1897, there was a depression in the Sugar Industry, and many of the estates collapsed.
-This was due to the abolishment of slave labour in 1834.
+This was due to the abolishment of free slave labour in 1834.

 At River Estate the Colonial Government purchased the land to drill wells for the purpose of supplying water to Port-of-Spain and environments.
 Soon after, the Cadbury Brothers of England leased the land to do research in Cocoa Production.
-Today there is still evidence of its rich history and along the river channel and in the forest surviving cacao trees still, exist.
+Today the only evidence of the rich history are the surviving cacao trees, seen along the river bank.

-The trek to Blue Basin Waterfall is a short 20 minutes walk along the road to the falls.
+The expedition to the Blue Basin Waterfall is a short 20 minutes walk that begins along the pitch road.
 Please note there is security for the vehicles.